TheGreyGhost/MinecraftByExample/src/main/java/minecraftbyexample/mbe21_tileentityrenderer/README.md

    where your object is actually being rendered.

 ###If the object is too light or too dark:
-1. one or more of the openGL settings is incorrect (especially `GL_LIGHTING`)
-1. the multitexturing "brightness" (blocklight/skylight) is not right (see `OpenGlHelper.setLightmapTextureCoords`)
+1. the multitexturing "brightness" (blocklight/skylight) is not right
+1. your color floats are wrong (beware confusion between int colour (0-->255) and float colour (0.0-->1.0))

-1. your `GlStateManager.color(red, green, blue)` is wrong For Wavefront OBJ files:
+For Wavefront OBJ files:
-1. Look at the other model loading options in mbe21_ter_wavefront_model.json eg
+.
+Look at the other model loading options in mbe21_ter_wavefront_model.json such as ambientToFullbright

 ###You can't see parts of your object from one side:
 For manual rendering of quads:
-1. If you want your faces to be visible on both sides, you need to disable `GL_CULL_FACE`.
+1. If you want your faces to be visible on both sides, you need to use a render mode which disables back face culling (see RenderType class instances with .cull(CULL_DISABLED))
 1. If your face should be one-sided, but is facing the wrong way, you need to reverse the order of the points for that face.
 For example, you have specified points in the order A, B, C, D --> change the order to D, C, B, A

 For wavefront objects:
 1. Your face normals are pointing the wrong way (i.e pointing towards the inside of the object, not the outside)

+###Your texture is full of lots of icons of little blocks, items
+1. You are using a RenderType which is bound to the Stitched Blocks texture sheet instead of your desired texture.  i.e. AtlasTexture.LOCATION_BLOCKS_TEXTURE - see SOLID in RenderType class
+1. For rendering where you want to use a stitched texture: you are drawing using u,v = [0,0]->[1,1] instead of using the correct ranged for your stitched texture coordinates.  eg see TextureAtlasSprite.getMinU()

 ###Your texture is the right bitmap but is not in the correct places on the faces
 For manual rendering of quads:
+1. Your u,v coordinates are mismatched with the vertices

 For Wavefront objects:
 1. You may need to enable flip-v = true in the model file (see mbe21_ter_wavefront_model.json)